 Also, it just so happened that the best retail price was around that number.
 Once the updated version came out, it became the first successful personal computer on the market.

 Who is the CEO of Apple?

-The CEO of Apple is Tim Cook.
-He was named CEO in 2011, and before that, he was a chief operating officer.
+The current CEO of Apple is Tim Cook.
+He was named CEO in 2011, and before that, Cook was a chief operating officer.
 Cook was the one who played a crucial role in the continued development of strategic reseller and supplier relationships.

 Tim used to work at Corporate Materials for Compaq and the Reseller Division at Intelligent Electronics, among other things.

 When it comes to the individual shareholders, Arthur Levinson owns the most—4,592,140 shares of Apple stock.
 The next important shareholder is Tim Cook, who owns 837,374 shares of Apple stock.
 Jeff Williams is the third leading individual shareholder, with 489,260 shares.

 On the other hand, Vanguard Group is one of the institutional shareholders, and it owns 1.3 billion shares.
 BlackRock (1.11 billion shares) and Berkshire Hathaway (1 billion shares of Apple) are the other two major institutional shareholders.